proksh/atlan-task/README.md

 In the project directory, I have used these packages

-1. Tailwind
-   Tailwind is used for generatting classes for the ui of the application
+1. Tailwind - Tailwind is used for generatting classes for the ui of the application

-2. Headlessui
-   Headless UI is used along with tailwind to create interactive components like dropdowns and popups
+2. Headlessui -Headless UI is used along with tailwind to create interactive components like dropdowns and popups

-3. React Icons
-   React Icons is used to pick up already available icons.
+3. React Icons -React Icons is used to pick up already available icons.
 I have only used Remix icons for this project

-4. Papaparse
-   Papa parse is being used to parse the CSV file to JSON so that we can easily work with javascript
+4. Papaparse - Papa parse is being used to parse the CSV file to JSON so that we can easily work with javascript

-5. Lodash
-   Lodash is being used to write clear shorthand functions, just to keep the code clean
+5. Lodash - Lodash is being used to write clear shorthand functions, just to keep the code clean

-6. React Querry
-   React Querry is being used to manage caching and fetching of querries efficiently
+6. React Querry - React Querry is being used to manage caching and fetching of querries efficiently

 # For performance